-Sub-section 4.
 Interest Rate Risk

 Interest-bearing assets mainly consisted of overnight balances and short-term balances with credit institutions.
-Given the short-term nature of interest-bearing assets, fair value valuation of these items due to a shift in interest rates was not considered significant.
+Although not interest bearing, the receivables from client classified in the Loans and advances measured at the amortised cost are also considered in the Bank's quantitative analysis.
+Given the short-term nature of interestbearing assets, fair value valuation of these items due to a shift in interest rates was not considered significant.
 On the liability side, the financial liabilities measured at amortised cost are leasing liabilities.

-Sub-section 5.
 Foreign Exchange Risk